 However, appointment setting focuses on setting a calendar date to engage the prospect and finalize the potential sale.

 Lead generation focuses on reaching new potential clients and gathering their information.
-That information is then passed on from the marketing team to the sales team to decide on the value of that information.
+That information is then passed on from the marketing team to the sales team to decide on the value of the information.

 The lead generation process revolves around advertising to your target audience to garner their contact information.
 Whether they offer up their information or not depends on how strong your marketing strategy is.